Privacy Evaluation for Adobe Spark EDU

 How does it secure data?

-- Unclear whether a user's identity is verified with additional personal information.
+- A user's identity is verified with additional personal information.

 - Account creation is required.